yrmvgh/yiufcrawl/README.md

     * brought back but not modified much yet.

 * Vine Stalkers
-    * haven't changed these much yet, but intend to make a lignify ability, allowing them to lignify or unlignify at will, costing some time and food, but possibly add some interesting strategic choices.
+    * added a lignify ability, allowing them to lignify or unlignify at will, costing some time and food, but possibly add some interesting strategic choices.

 * Spell casting